 The people of Bunutan are traditionally fishermen and run subsistence agriculture, so they do not produce much more than is necessary for the nutrition of their families.
 Many work extra or full time in hotels, restaurants, and homestays, as shopkeepers, beach vendors, tour guides, masseuses and scuba instructors, and are highly dependent on tourism.

-Our website aims to draw attention to the basic poverty in our area and the precarious situation that people have faced since the eruption of the volcano.
+Our website aims to draw attention to the basic poverty in our area and the precarious situation the inhabitants of this region are faced with.
 It talks about how, in collaboration with the local population, we can initiate and implement specific projects that help the poorest and needy.
-And it wants to call for donations that are urgently needed to realize our many projects.
+And it wants to call for donations which will help us implement these urgently needed projects.

-The authors of this website and initiators of the Bunutan Care Projects, Ines Abraham and Roy Hitchman, are Swiss nationals and have been living in Bunutan since 2016.
+The authors of this website and initiators of the Bunutan Care Projects, Ines Abraham and Roy Hitchman, are Swiss nationals and have been living in Bunutan, Lipah Beach, since 2016.